cultivarium/GenomeSPOT/README.md

 # Tutorial

-`tutorial.ipynb` provides an interactions demonstration of modules in this repo.
+`tutorial.ipynb` provides an interactive demonstration of modules in this repo.
 Briefly:

 - The user provides a genome sequence and protein sequences in FASTA format.
 Protein prediction is not performed by this package because it would multiply the runtime.
 - Features of sequences in the genome are calculated by `Genome` using the classes `Protein` and `DNA`